This form allows you to compute the parameters of equatorial satellite communication

 periods very accurately.
 The satellites' orbital periods should match to within a tenth

-of a second or so.
+of a second or less.
 Reducing the engine thrust limit to the minimum value helps.